-Motivated by the above observations, in this paper, we concentrate on investigating {the BackCom system performance with the hybrid active and passive multiple access, in which one AD and multiple BDs are able to share the same radio spectrum to transmit information to the receiver cooperatively.
-Besides, incorporating the SA into the multi-BD BackCom system is also one of the centerpieces, in which each BD is accessed by obeying an independent probability.
-To our knowledge, this is the first time that SA is exploited in favour of BDs' access control, belonging to a decentralized and random access scheme, in contrast to the existing works using centralized access schemes, such as,} TDMA (see, e.g., \cite{Gu2022, XuGuLi,ZhangLIGaoHan,Ye2021}) and FDMA (see, e.g., \cite{LiLiang2019,Liwcl,ZhangPsigcom}). {By virtue of its peculiarity, the BackCom system can not only eschew the coordination among passive devices, but also effectively avoid the MI.} Although a random code-based multiple access (RCMA) was involved in \cite{HanLiangSun}, in which each BD could precode its data by multiplying with a random spreading code and backscatter the incident signal, so that the need of the coordination among BDs could also be avoided. {However, this work ignores the issue of poor decoding performance caused by the concurrent transmission among multiple BDs, which is in contrast to our work.} {For more visualization, Table I briefly summarizes the differences between this paper and the mentioned works.} Besides, {unlike traditional BS, for a battery-constrained AD, its limited power supply and computing capability may not be able to handle overly complex transmit beamforming computations and the energy consumption associated with multiple antenna operations.
-In order to circumvent these issues}, the transmit antenna selection (TAS) is adopted to reduce the power budget and the computation complexity.
+In light of these observations, we focus on investigating the performance of the AmBC system with hybrid active and passive multiple access, where one AD and multiple BDs share the same radio spectrum for cooperative information transmission to the receiver.
+Besides, incorporating the SA into the multi-BD AmBC system is also one of the centerpieces, in which each BD is accessed by obeying an independent probability.
+To the best of our knowledge, this is the inaugural integration that the SA is exploited in favour of the access control of BDs, belonging to a decentralized and random access scheme, in contrast to the existing works that relied on centralized access schemes, such as, TDMA (see, e.g., \cite{Gu2022, XuGuLi,ZhangLIGaoHan,Ye2021}) and FDMA (see, e.g., \cite{LiLiang2019,Liwcl,ZhangPsigcom}).
+By virtue of its peculiarity, the AmBC system can not only eschew the coordination among passive devices, but also effectively avoid the MI.
+Although the random code-based multiple access (RCMA) technique was proposed in \cite{HanLiangSun}, where each BD pre-encoded its data by multiplying it with a random spreading code, with a similar objective to ours in terms of avoiding coordination among BDs, the issue of concurrent transmission among multiple BDs, which may lead to decreased transmission rate and decoding performance, was not addressed, which is in contrast to our work.
+For a clearer comparison, Table I succinctly summarizes the differences between this paper and the mentioned works.
+Besides, in contrast to a traditional BS, a battery-constrained AD, its limited power supply and computing capability may not be able to handle overly complex transmit beamforming computations and the energy consumption associated with multiple antenna operations.
+In order to circumvent these issues, the transmit antenna selection (TAS) is adopted to reduce both the power budget and computation complexity.